Open-UDC/thttpgpd/README.md

+# thttpgpd and LUDD

 thttpgpd or ludd are HTTP servers with OpenPGP features (hkp public key server, HTTP OpenPGP authentication, Accept: "multipart/msigned" MIME type...).

  The difference between ludd and thttpgpd is that ludd is compiled with OpenUDC